naatula/healthylog/README.md

 - The landing page lacks a link to reporting functionality because you are required to log in first
 - The landing page tells that things are looking bright if mood of yesterday and today are equal.
 I like positivity
 - The week and month selectors seem to work properly only on Chromium-based browsers.
 The checklist instructed to use them, though
+- ¯\\_(ツ)_/¯

+## Todo
 - The database structure is not ideal.
 I'm probably going to refactor it later
-- ¯\\_(ツ)_/¯
+- On reporting page, fetch old values for custom dates and tell the user if a report on that specific day already exists
+- Ability to change password